Common Questions About Hypnotherapy

 Can I be helped in one session?

-Answer: This depends on how quickly the mind shift can take place, as we need to break the barrier between the conscious and the subconscious.
-It is not a magical process, but rather like planting a seed that then grows with the necessary water and sun.
-It is important to clarify the work that the client should do.
+This depends on how quickly the necessary shift can happen between the conscious and the subconscious mind.
+It isn't a magical process — it's more like planting a seed that then grows with the right water and sunlight.
+Part of the work is being clear, together, about what's expected of you as the client along the way.

 Will the change be permanent?

-Answer: Yes, the change is effective and lasting.
-It takes approximately six weeks for a new habit to be captured in the emotional brain.
-It is quite similar to the physical body.
-Once you’ve decided to get fit, you need to exercise regularly.
-Your muscles will hurt if you don’t.
-The more regularly you exercise, the greater your success will be.
+Yes — the change is effective and lasting.
+It takes roughly six weeks for a new habit to become embedded in the emotional brain, much like building physical fitness.
+Once you decide to get fit, you need to exercise regularly, or your muscles will protest.
+The more consistently you practise, the greater your success will be.

-People seeking therapy must be willing to take responsibility for their actions, work towards self-change and create greater awareness in their lives.
+To get there, anyone seeking therapy needs to be willing to take responsibility for their actions, commit to self-change, and build greater self-awareness.

 What can hypnosis help with?